HamedSiasi/CoapSoftRadio/README.md

 1. MINAR is the mbed OS scheduler; we use it here to create a callback that will run every 500 milliseconds.
 The function we're running is ``blinky``.

 1. ``blinky`` creates a DigitalOut using the LED1 on our board.
-It then turns the LED on and off and prints its status to the terminal using ``printf``.
+It then turns the LED on and off and prints its status to the terminal using ``printf`` over the serial port (115200 baud, 8 data bits, no parity bit, 1 stop bit (8N1)).

 **Tip:** To learn more about writing applications for mbed OS, see the [mbed OS user guide's review of Blinky](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/app_on_mbed_os/).